Updated: 5 April 2017

 This error is basically saying that Windows, for one reason or another, cannot communicate properly with one of your programs.
 This communication problem is usually caused by out-of-date, missing or corrupt device drivers.
 Error Code 10 usually relates to communication with 1394 devices which are generally connected via a Firewire or USB cable.

-To resolve Error Code 10 we recommend the following:
+To resolve Error Code 10 first check the following:

 - Reboot your computer – this is always a first step to resolving any problems, if it works – great, if not – proceed to the next step!